mayuropensource/PuffinBASIC/README.md

 dim1, dim2, ... are dimension size (and not max dim value.)
 Arrays are stored in row-major order.
 The minimum index in an array dimension is 0 and maximum is dim size - 1.
+When declaring variables (except within a struct and a UDF param), an expression can be used to set the dimension size.

 Syntax: